sevir/mycommandmcp/USAGE.md

-✅ **--config parameter**: Specify any YAML configuration file ✅ **Multiple configurations**: Basic and extended included ✅ **Updated scripts**: Support for custom configuration files
+✅ **--config parameter**: Specify any YAML configuration file ✅ **Multiple configurations**: Basic and extended included ✅ **Updated scripts**: Support for custom configuration files ✅ **default_args attribute**: Default arguments automatically applied to commands ✅ **accept_input attribute**: Support for stdin input to commands

+### How default_args works:
+- Default arguments are applied first, then any additional arguments are concatenated
+- Example: `default_args: "-l"` + `args: "-a"` = `ls -l -a`

+### How accept_input works:
+- Tools with `accept_input: true` can receive text via stdin
+- Useful for commands like grep, wc, sort that process text streams
+- Provide input using the `input` parameter in MCP tool calls

 The MCP server is ready to use with flexible configurations! 🎉